 Best for: Budget travelers with light luggage

 Orly Airport has four terminals (1, 2, 3, and 4).
-The Orlyval automatic shuttle connects all terminals to Antony station, where you transfer to RER B.
+All terminals connect to the Orlyval automatic shuttle, which takes passengers to Antony station for RER connections.

 Price: €12–€16